On this page:

 Taking a motivational approach is less about pressuring your child to change their cannabis use and more about supporting their internal reflection on their possible need and ability to change.
 It means steering a conversation toward possibility and action.
 And it is light in spirit and tone because it involves imagining success in the future.

-In short, rather than make your child say and do what you want, help them identify what they want—to earn money for a cool gadget, get a driver’s licence or graduate from high school—and support their efforts.
+In short, rather than make your child say and do what you want, help them identify what they want—to earn money, get a driver’s licence or graduate from high school—and support their efforts.
 You might need to help them understand what is involved in reaching a goal, and help them identify both internal and external resources they can draw on to ensure their success.

 Give it time